Best of Argentina Trip

 Say Hueque Tips

-• Buenos Aires offers many spectacles (movies, theater, music!) every night.
-What about ending your travel adventure by visiting the most famous theater of South America?
+Buenos Aires offers many spectacles (movies, theater, music!) every night.
+What about ending your travel adventure by visiting the most famous theater in South America?
 Visit Theater Colon, one of the opera houses with the best acoustics in the world.
 And yes, it’s located right here in Buenos Aires!

 • Transfer from your hotel to Buenos Aires airport